edfcbz/task-api-rest-spring-360agency-test/README.md

 * 2 - Requesting a TomCat service
   * 1.0 - Select a GET request and type http://localhost:8080
-  * 1.1 - In Header section create a new Authorization key with value: Bearer <paste here token received in step 1.3>.
+  * 1.1 - In Header section create or modify a  **Authorization** key with value: Bearer <paste here token received in step 1.3>.
 Tip: There is just one empty space between Bearer and token
   * 1.2 - Select SEND button.
 You will receive all a list with services available, as showed in image below.
 So, your enviroment is running...

 ![image](https://user-images.githubusercontent.com/63114961/163140854-fb7691cd-cd45-412b-8c78-c5fd09df6046.png)